Treosulfan Effective and Safe for Active Secondary Progressive Multiple Sclerosis: Presented at ECTRIMS

 BEIRUT: Scientists at the American University of Beirut (AUB) began a pioneering clinical trial earlier this month to test bone-marrow stem-cell therapy on up to six individuals suffering from advanced Multiple Sclerosis (MS), a neurological disease with potentially debilitating effects.

-.
+The trial is among the first being carried out in the world, as part of an international task force created about a year ago, following successful animal trials.
 AUB professor and neuroscientist Bassem Yamout, who is also a member of the European Charcot Foundation Expert Group on the use of human stem cells for treatment of Multiple Sclerosis, is leading the AUB trial which was launched on October 3.
 AUB assistant dean for research Ali Bazarbachi and his team will be collaborating with Yamout on this experiment.

 "We think this is the future of treatment in neurology," said Yamout.
 "For the past 100 years, we have been trying to prevent or improve neurological diseases, but for the first time, we hope to repair the damage already done."